coltonp2022/GIS_Code/README.md

 # GIS_Code

-This repository is just a compilation of any Rspatial code that I have created.
-These files are up to date as of 9/22/2022.
+This repository is just a compilation of some Rspatial code that I have created.
+These files are up to date as of 2/9/2022.